alfonsoc/grunt-jstestdriver-phantomjs/README.md

 ## Release History
+* 2013/11/09 - v.0.0.3 - Introduced promises, fix for paths and kills all spawned processes when task is done.
+* 2013/11/09 - v.0.0.2 - Changed task name to "jstdPhantom", moved grunt-lib-phantom to dependencies
 * 2013/10/09 - v0.0.1 - Added PhantomJS, downgraded jsTestDriver to v.1.3.3.d for stability.
-Set up task so that it spins up server, hooks up phantom AND runs the tests.
+Set up task so that it spins up server, hooks up phantom AND runs the tests before exiting
 * 2013/10/09 - v0.0.0 - Forked from Ricky Clegg